"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 The bandit hesitated for a moment, though his hand remained tight on Xiao Zhi's neck.
+"One more step and she bleeds."

 The bandit tilted his head.
 "Try me!"
+The threat was betrayed by the trembling of his voice.

 "This lady is not only the princess of Hua," Ruhan said steadily, "but she is also the fiancée of the Tughril Grand Prince.
 Kill her, and both Tughril and Hua will hunt you to the ends of the desert.
 Leave her, and you walk away rich.
 It's your choice."